Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"energy"` ... max energy wanted for the transfer.

+The following fields are optional:

 - `"capital"` ... string containing the amount to be staked.

 - `"openStatus"` ... whether the pool is closed, open for delegation or closed for new delegators.
+  This is indicated with one of the strings `"openForAll"`, `"closedForNew"`, or `"closedForAll"`.

 - `"transactionFeeCommission"` ... number indicating the transaction fee commission in parts per hundred thousand.